jdmassman/cv/README.md

 * Senior developer for annual Medicare clinical audit (January 2017 to present).
 Responsible for all automatic data extraction and upload for this annual audit affecting the contract with our largest payer.
 Over 6 years, progressive development reduced the required labor from 2 developers and 3 nurse abstractors for 3.5 months to 1 developer and 2 abstractors for under 2 months.

 #### Selected Past Projects
+* Statistical forecaster for COVID hospitalizations (March 2020 to December 2022)
+  - I design, create, and maintain a stochastic model forecasting hospital bed usage at Virginia Mason hospital (both ICU and acute-care).
+Reports updated automatically each day.
+  - Results used by C-level executives, members of statewide task force, staffing specialists, surgery leadership, and many others.
+  - Model leverages official state and county statistics, statewide projections, and our internal statistics.
+  - Wrote several white papers on analytic methods and comparison with county, state and federal statistics.

 * Project lead on text-analysis project mining clinical notes for submission to a statewide database (SCOAP - Surgical Care and Outcomes Assessment Program)
   - Worked with the client to understand their needs, prioritize goals, and manage expectations.
   - Provided extensive advice on all parts of software development including specifications, data selection, algorithm selection, and performance measurement.